-- Shortens development time significantly. - Increases reliability by eliminating more than 18 external components. - Eliminates manufacturing variance between panels. - Allows a single panel to be built for multiple customers, with loading of customer-dependent gamma curves during final production.
-This method significantly lowers inventory cost and risk, and simplifies inventory management. - Allows demonstration of various gamma curves to LCD monitor makers by simply uploading a different set of gamma values. - Allows simple adjustment of gamma curves during production to accommodate changes in the panel manufacturing process or end-customer requirements. - Decreases cost and space.
+- It shortens development time significantly. - It eliminates manufacturing variance between panels. - It allows a single panel to be built for multiple customers, with loading of customer-dependent gamma curves during final production.
+This significantly lowers inventory cost and risk and simplifies inventory management. - It allows demonstration of various gamma curves to LCD monitor makers by simply uploading a different set of gamma values. - It provides a simple means of adjusting gamma curves during final production improve picture quality and accommodate changes in the panel manufacturing process or end-customer requirements. - It decreases cost and space.